Fantasy hockey bold prediction for each team | NHL.com

 Colorado Avalanche: Defenseman Bowen Byram will score more goals than elite teammate Cale Makar and lead the NHL at the position in the category with at least 20 this season.

-Dallas Stars: Center Roope Hintz could lead the Stars in points this season with at least 100 and finish third in the League in power-play goals with at least 20 behind Connor McDavid and Leon Draisaitl.
+Dallas Stars: Center Roope Hintz could lead the Stars in points this season with at least 100 and finish third in the NHL in power-play goals with at least 20, behind Connor McDavid and Leon Draisaitl of the Edmonton Oilers.

 Detroit Red Wings: Wing Daniel Sprong will take on the biggest role of his NHL career and lead the Red Wings in goals with at least 35, more than Dylan Larkin and Alex DeBrincat.

-Edmonton Oilers: Defenseman Evan Bouchard can lead NHL defensemen in points with at least 80 and power-play points with at least 40.
+Edmonton Oilers: Defenseman Evan Bouchard, with a full-time spot on the first power play with McDavid, Draisaitl and Ryan Nugent-Hopkins, can lead NHL defensemen in points with at least 80 and power-play points with at least 40.

-Florida Panthers: Forward linemates Matthew Tkachuk and Sam Bennett can each finish among the NHL’s top 10 in shots on goal with at least 300 each.
+Florida Panthers: Forward linemates Matthew Tkachuk and Sam Bennett can each finish among the top 10 in the NHL in shots on goal with at least 300 each.

-Los Angeles Kings: Defenseman Brandt Clarke can lead NHL rookies at the position in points with at least 45, more than Luke Hughes of the New Jersey Devils.
+Los Angeles Kings: Brandt Clarke can lead NHL rookie defensemen in points with at least 45, more than Luke Hughes of the New Jersey Devils.

 Minnesota Wild: Wing Matt Boldy can lead the Wild in points with at least 85, more than elite teammate Kirill Kaprizov.

-Montreal Canadiens: Forward Kirby Dach can have a full-fledged breakout season of at least 65 points, more than Nick Suzuki and Cole Caufield, and lead Montreal in power-play points with at least 25.
+Montreal Canadiens: Forward Kirby Dach can have a breakout season of at least 65 points, more than teammates Nick Suzuki and Cole Caufield, and lead Montreal in power-play points with at least 25.

 Nashville Predators: Goalie Yaroslav Askarov can thrive as a rookie either splitting time with or playing behind starter Juuse Saros and lead the NHL in save percentage (minimum 20 games) with at least a .935.

-New Jersey Devils: Center Jack Hughes can finish second in the NHL in points behind Connor McDavid of the Oilers with at least 125, benefiting from the offseason addition of Tyler Toffoli.
+New Jersey Devils: Center Jack Hughes can finish second in the NHL in points behind McDavid with at least 125, benefiting from the offseason addition of forward Tyler Toffoli.

-New York Islanders: Forward Mathew Barzal, playing wing on a line with Bo Horvat for a full season, can lead the Islanders in points and finish among the NHL’s top 15 with a career high of at least 95.
+New York Islanders: Forward Mathew Barzal, playing wing on a line with Bo Horvat for a full season, can lead the Islanders in points and finish among the top 15 in the NHL with a career high of at least 95.

-New York Rangers: Defensemen Adam Fox and K’Andre Miller can each finish top 15 in the NHL at the position in points this season with at least 60.
+New York Rangers: Defensemen Adam Fox and K’Andre Miller each can finish in the top 15 in the NHL at the position in points this season with at least 60.

-Ottawa Senators: Center Josh Norris can bounce back from injury and finish among the NHL’s top 10 in goals with at least 42.
+Ottawa Senators: Center Josh Norris can bounce back from injury and finish among the top 10 in the NHL in goals with at least 42.

 Philadelphia Flyers: Wing Owen Tippett can finish among the top 50 overall players in standard fantasy leagues with rare coverage of goals, points, shots on goal and hits.

-Pittsburgh Penguins: Center Evgeni Malkin will lead the Penguins in points over center Sidney Crosby and defenseman Erik Karlsson with at least 95 this season.
+Pittsburgh Penguins: Center Evgeni Malkin will lead the Penguins in points, topping center Sidney Crosby and defenseman Erik Karlsson, with at least 95 this season.

 San Jose Sharks: Wing William Eklund can have a breakout season on a line with either center Tomas Hertl or Logan Couture and lead the Sharks in goals with at least 30 and points with at least 70.

-Seattle Kraken: Wing Oliver Bjorkstrand can lead Seattle in shots on goal this season, finish top 15 in the NHL in the category and lead the Kraken in goals with the first 30-goal season of his career.
+Seattle Kraken: Wing Oliver Bjorkstrand can lead Seattle in shots on goal this season, finish in the top 15 in the NHL in the category and lead the Kraken in goals with the first 30-goal season of his NHL career.

-St. Louis Blues: Wing Jordan Kyrou can be top 10 in the NHL in goals this season with at least 45.
+St. Louis Blues: Wing Jordan Kyrou can rank in the top 10 in the NHL in goals this season with at least 45.

-Tampa Bay Lightning: Defenseman Mikhail Sergachev will have a full breakout year and hit the 80-point mark and become a Norris Trophy finalist.
+Tampa Bay Lightning: Defenseman Mikhail Sergachev will have a full breakout season, hitting the 80-point mark and becoming a Norris Trophy finalist.

 Toronto Maple Leafs: Goalie Joseph Woll can emerge as the clear starter for the Maple Leafs and lead NHL rookie goalies in wins this season with more than Devon Levi of the Buffalo Sabres.

-Vancouver Canucks: Forward Andrei Kuzmenko can score 50 goals this season playing on a line with elite center Elias Pettersson and finish top five in the League in scoring.
+Vancouver Canucks: Forward Andrei Kuzmenko can score 50 goals this season playing on a line with elite center Elias Pettersson and finish in the top five in the NHL in scoring.

-Vegas Golden Knights: Center Jack Eichel can have at least 100 points for the first time in his career and finish top 10 in the NHL in points.
+Vegas Golden Knights: Center Jack Eichel can have at least 100 points for the first time in his NHL career and finish in the top 10 in the League in points.

-Washington Capitals: Wing Alex Ovechkin can score 30 goals in his first 30 games and finish with at least 62 this season to rank among the NHL’s top three in the category and pull him within 10 of tying Wayne Gretzky’s record.
+Washington Capitals: Wing Alex Ovechkin can score 30 goals in his first 30 games and finish with at least 62 this season to rank among the top three in the NHL in that category and pull him within 10 of tying Wayne Gretzky’s all-time NHL record of 894.

-Winnipeg Jets: Gabriel Vilardi can lead the Jets in points with at least 80, more than forwards Kyle Connor, Mark Scheifele and defenseman Josh Morrissey.
+Winnipeg Jets: Gabriel Vilardi can lead the Jets in points with at least 80, more than forwards Kyle Connor and Mark Scheifele, and defenseman Josh Morrissey.